Crusade in Jeans (film): Plot

 Dolf is a 15-year-old boy from Rotterdam who plays for the junior national football team.
-At the beginning of the film, Dolf and his team are playing an important championship game against the Belgian team in the German city of Speyer.
+Dolf and his team are playing an important championship game against the Belgian team in the German city of Speyer.
 They were trailing by a goal, and got the chance to equalise in the final minutes which Dolf blew.

 Dolf's mother works in a research centre in Rotterdam where a time machine has been developed.
 It allows an object, animal or person to be moved to a specified time and place in the past, and to bring them back again.
 But, a person moving to the past can only return to the present by being at an exact location at an exact time.
 Furthermore, a special medication is needed daily to stay alive in the past.

 Dolf decides to go back in time one day to replay the match, since he regularly visits his mother at the lab, assists with the work, guards know him, the iris scan authorization check lets him pass, and he knows his mother's password to the computer system.
 However, the activation of the system alarms the guards.
-Dolf manages to operate the machine just in time before the guards can stop him, but in his haste he accidentally enters the password instead of the destination date, and consequently travels to the year 1212.
+Dolf manages to operate the machine just in time before the guards can stop him, but in his haste, he accidentally enters the password instead of the destination date, and consequently travels to the year 1212.
 He ends up at the location of the present-day football stadium, not far from the city of Speyer, which already existed then.

 After being attacked by vagabonds and being saved by a girl named Jenne, Dolf joins Jenne in the Children's Crusade: 8,000 children traveling from Germany to Jerusalem to pray for the city's deliverance from the Muslims.
 The crusade is led by Nicolaas, a teenaged boy with visions, and an adult priest, Father Anselmus.
 Although it is a long detour, Anselmus has decreed that the children will travel to Jerusalem via Genoa, where Nicolaas expects the sea to part, so the children can walk to the Holy City.
 What the children don't know is that Anselmus has secretly planned to sell the children to slave traders in Genoa, instead of bringing them to Jerusalem.